elanorstarksby/elanor-lightning-lunch-frontend/steps/STEP2.md

 return `£${price}`
 ```

-you could put an `else`, but because of the early return, doing it like this is the same.
+you could put an `else`, but because of the early return doing it like this is the same.

 So now where we are displaying the price we want to change this to call the function:
 `formatPrice(product.attributes.price.now.toString())`